DeGenova & Yarwood, Ltd Attorneys at Law Experienced Lawyers

 Mahoning, Trumbull and Columbiana County DUI Attorneys.
 Experienced DUI Lawyers Fighting for You.

-DUI Law in Ohio has rapidly changed over the last decade.
+in Ohio has rapidly changed over the last decade.
 Currently, the minimum punishments for a first offense conviction include jail, a one year license suspension, and a monetary fine.
 Under Ohio law a judge must impose the minimum sentence by law upon conviction with some discretion in reducing the driver's license suspension time and imposing a 72 hour driver intervention class in lieu of jail.
 You need a DUI attorney fighting for your interests.
 Call us today to speak to one of our seasoned DUI lawyers.
+Each Court in the Youngstown-Warren area has its own approach when it comes to DUI and OVI charges.
+Call one of our Youngstown lawyers to review your case and discuss your options.

 The minimum sentences to be imposed depend on whether an individual tested in the low alcohol or drug range or high.
 In addition, to increased punishments for "high reads", there are enhanced minimum punishments depending on the number of DUIs and individual has had during the "look back" period.
 This period ranges between 10 years look back to a lifetime look back for certain felonies.